-- 40. How s YB 21 applies where a person holds shares as a nominee for another person is considered by the Commissioner in an Interpretation Statement.9 In summary: - A person who holds shares as a nominee for another person: - o is registered as the holder of the shares, but holds them for another person and has no beneficial interest in them - o must deal with the shares and exercise voting and other rights attached to them as directed by the other person. - Evidence of a trust or another similar arrangement or agreement is required to prove a person holds shares on behalf of another.
+- must deal with the shares and exercise voting and other rights attached to them as directed by the other person. - Evidence of a trust or another similar arrangement or agreement is required to prove a person holds shares on behalf of another.

-- 41. CCS argued that the common ownership requirement was not met.
-It argued that the Taxpayer and Company A were commonly owned as to 49%, not the required 66%.
+- CCS argued that the common ownership requirement was not met.
+It argued that the Taxpayer and Company B were commonly owned as to 49%, not the required 66%.
 The Taxpayer argued that the common ownership requirement was met.
-It argued that X held 50% of their shares as nominee for Y, making the Taxpayer and Company A 99% commonly owned. - 42.
-TCO concluded that the common ownership requirement for the subvention payment was not met.
-This was because from the evidence presented: - Y held 51% of Company A's shares and X held the remaining 49%. - X held 100% of the Taxpayer's shares in their own right.
-The Taxpayer had not shown that X held half of the Taxpayer's shares as nominee for Y. - 43.
-Accordingly, the common voting interests in the Taxpayer and Company A were 49%, not the required 66%.
+It argued that X held 50% of its shares as nominee for Y, making the Taxpayer and Company B 99% commonly owned. - TCO concluded that the common ownership requirement for the subvention payment 26. was not met.
+This was because from the evidence presented: - Y held 51% of the Taxpayer's shares and X held the remaining 49%. - X held 100% of Company B's shares in their own right.
+The Taxpayer had not shown that X held half of Company B's shares as nominee for Y. - 27.
+Accordingly, the common voting interests in the Taxpayer and Company B were 49%, not the required 66%.

-Issue 4 | Take tuawhā: Whether the Commissioner could increase the Taxpayer's income tax and GST assessments
+Issue 3 | Take tuatoru: Whether the Commissioner could increase the Taxpayer's income tax and GST assessments